armory/docs/content/en/armory-enterprise/armory-agent/armory-agent-install/install-agent-plugin-halyard.md

 - You have read the Installation [overview]({{< ref "armory-agent-install" >}}).
 - You have a running Redis instance.

-## Configure Clouddrive to use a SQL database
+## Configure Clouddriver to use a SQL database

 Follow the [Configure Clouddriver to use a SQL Database guide]({{< ref "clouddriver-sql-configure" >}}), but skip the step that removes Redis.
 You need to make sure Redis is enabled: